factorhouse/kpow-streams-agent/README.md

 ## Deployment scenarios

+The `Properties` object passed to the `StreamsRegistry` instance only requires your Kafka Connection details.
+This configuration is used to initialize a Kafka Producer that periodically sends streams telemetry to an internal kPow topic.

+Appropriate key/value serializers will be appropriately set once the instance has been constructed.

+Kafka connection fields include any of the following: `"ssl.truststore.type, ssl.truststore.password, ssl.truststore.location, ssl.truststore.certificates, ssl.trustmanager.algorithm, ssl.secure.random.implementation, ssl.provider, ssl.protocol, ssl.keystore.type, ssl.keystore.password, ssl.keystore.location, ssl.keystore.key, ssl.keystore.certificate.chain, ssl.keymanager.algorithm, ssl.key.password, ssl.endpoint.identification.algorithm, ssl.enabled.protocols, ssl.cipher.suites, security.protocol, sasl.mechanism, sasl.login.callback.handler.class, sasl.jaas.config"`

+For more details visit the [Producer configs](https://kafka.apache.org/documentation/#producerconfigs) section of the Apache Kafka documentation.

+This section outlines different deployment scenarios and how you might want to configure your `Properties` object.

 ### Simple

 If kPow is configured to monitor only a single Kafka cluster, you can reuse your Kafka Streams `Properties` configuration: